TilleyCodes/web_api_server_assessment/README.md

 1. Please ensure to download the latest [Python3](https://realpython.com/installing-python/)
 2. Install [Terminal for Windows](https://medium.com/@bonguides25/how-to-install-and-update-windows-terminal-in-windows-10-11-b85361b1aa07#:~:text=The%20first%20and%20easiest%20way,minutes%20to%20download%20and%20install.), or [Terminal for Mac](https://medium.com/@latusikl/the-ultimate-setup-for-macos-terminal-7fd340f58366)
-3. Optional download: [Visual Studio Code](https://code.visualstudio.com/docs/setup/setup-overview) is another terminal that can be used to run the applciation
+3. Optional download: [Visual Studio Code](https://code.visualstudio.com/docs/setup/setup-overview) is another terminal that can be used to run the application
 4. Download [Insomia](https://insomnia.rest/download) for testing API
 5. Clone from repository to local machine with the following command in terminal:
 ```bash